Dear fellow white people,

 I remember a couple of years ago when my husband slapped me in the face with my own unacknowledged bias.
 We were driving through a section of Houston that had been spruced up for the Super Bowl and I made some offhand comment that it looked amazing but I questioned whether it would last.
 He responded with, “Well that was a little racist.”

 It stung.
 I tried to defend myself, but after some reflection, I was ashamed to admit that he was right.
 That statement made assumptions about how the neighborhood would take care of the new facelift based on the racial and economic makeup of the residents.
 My statement wasn’t fair, it was dead wrong, and I should have just left it at being impressed with the effort being made by our city.

 The first step to solving a problem is admitting you have one.
 We need to spend less time defending ourselves and more time seeking to understand our own internalized bias.

 I know a handful of people who are 100% pro-life.
 When they say “All lives matter,” they mean all lives matter.
 They believe in caring for the poor, housing the homeless, ending the death penalty, justice reform, AND protecting the unborn.

 Then there are the rest.

-Calling out hypocrisy isn’t about “cancelling” someone for their behavior.
-It is a call to action and an understanding that consistent messaging and action matters, all the time.
+Calling out hypocrisy isn’t about “canceling” someone for their behavior.
+It is a call to action and an understanding that consistent messaging and action matter, all the time.